 World Legacy Awards

-TreadRight was a Founding Partner and a sponsor of the National Geographic Travel World Legacy Awards, held annually to honour the leading travel and tourism companies, organizations and destinations that are driving positive transformation of the global tourism industry based on sustainable tourism practices.
+TreadRight was a Founding Partner and a sponsor of the National Geographic Travel World Legacy Awards, held annually to honour the leading travel and tourism companies, organizations and destinations driving positive transformation of the global tourism industry based on sustainable tourism practices.

 The National Geographic Society is one of the largest non-profit scientific, educational and travel organizations in the world, and believes that tourism, when planned and managed well, can be a powerful force for helping to protect our planet and safeguarding cultural treasures for future generations.

-The National Geographic Traveler World Legacy Awards showcase the leading travel and tourism companies, organizations and destinations – ranging from large resorts to small eco-lodges to global geoparks – that are driving the positive transformation of the travel industry based on sustainable tourism principles and practices.
+The National Geographic Traveler World Legacy Awards showcased the leading travel and tourism companies, organizations and destinations – ranging from large resorts to small eco-lodges to global geoparks – driving the positive transformation of the travel industry based on sustainable tourism principles and practices.

-Costas Christ, TreadRight Steering Committee member and an award-winning editor and columnist for National Geographic Traveler, leads the panel of judges for the World Legacy Awards, where over 100 entries are narrowed down to 15 finalists, and five are selected to represent each category, and awarded during a special ceremony each year.
+Costas Christ, TreadRight Steering Committee member and an award-winning editor and columnist for National Geographic Traveler, lead the panel of judges for the World Legacy Awards, where over 100 entries were narrowed down to 15 finalists, and five were selected to represent each category, and awarded during a special ceremony at ITB Berlin.

-Based on the three pillars of sustainable tourism, including environmentally friendly operations, protection of natural and cultural heritage, and support for the well-being of local communities, the five World Legacy Award categories are:
+Based on the three pillars of sustainable tourism, including environmentally friendly operations, protection of natural and cultural heritage, and support for the well-being of local communities, the five World Legacy Award categories were:

 Recognizing cutting-edge leadership in environmentally friendly business practices and green technology, from renewable energy and water conservation to zero-waste systems and carbon emissions reduction.